 Reima Ski Jackets are durable, totally waterproof and insulated well.
 They are also comparably affordable (especially with our discount code!) for such high quality, insulated jackets.
 After years of use they show very minimal wear.

-Shred Dog Shells for Boys and Girls
+Akova Shells for Boys and Girls

-As far as I know, they are the only shell that has pit zips for kids, which is particularly helpful for XC and backcountry skiing and warm days on the slope.
+As far as we know, they are the only shell that has pit zips for kids, which is particularly helpful for XC and backcountry skiing and warm days on the slope.
 This is truly the shell that can do anything.

 Check out their insulator that works as a system with the shell.
+Read more in our full post on Akova gear!

 The perfect mix of a puffy and a shell all-in-one.
 This is a serious jacket and one of the best you can get for a warm, durable ski jacket in kid sizes.